dreamportdev/Osdev-Notes/99_Appendices/J_Updates.md

 * Add more information on the Memory protection chapter, abouit its future implications
 * Emergency grammar fix!
-* Fix tss structure in Userspace/Handling_Interrupt chapter.
+* Fix tss structure in Userspace/Handling_Interrupt chapter
+* Add watchpoint information on gdb chapter
+* Add explanation on how to test when entering userspace